-According to Apple, iTunes literally backs up all data on iPhone iPad including photos, music, videos, ringtones, application data and messages no matter text messages or iMessages etc. So, while doing backups with iTunes, messages are included in iTunes backups.
+According to Apple, iTunes literally backs up all data on iPhone iPad which including photos, music, videos, ringtones, application data, and messages no matter text messages or iMessage, etc. So, while doing backups with iTunes, messages are included in iTunes backups.
 It is recommended to backup your iPhone regularly in case of any data loss.

-Developed by iMobie team, AnyTrans has won much admiration as an iOS data transfer tool.
-It could help you selectively backup text messages/iMessages to a computer.
-You don’t really have to transfer all data to a computer in order to just backup messages.
-What’s more, AnyTrans can help you store selected messages as the viewable and printable format.
+What’s more, AnyTrans can store selected messages in viewable and printable format.
 Moreover, compared with iTunes, AnyTrans is much easier to operate.
 We heard from a lot of iPhone users complaining that data loss occurred due to the wrong operation on iTunes and it would be no longer the case if you use AnyTrans.

 Let’s see how to use AnyTrans to backup text messages/iMessages to a computer.